-The Othmer Library is located at BHS’s main site at 128 Pierrepont Street.
+The Othmer Library is located at the Center for Brooklyn History at 128 Pierrepont Street.

 No appointment is needed to view books, maps, atlases, and our image database.
 To view archival collections, you must request an appointment at least two days before your visit by emailing [email protected].

 Please include the collection name and number (ARC.### or [year].###), and, if applicable, box numbers.
 You will receive an email confirmation once you are scheduled.

 Several collections are stored offsite and require three weeks notice to use:

 Brooklyn, N.Y., Department of Law, Corporation Counsel records (2013.015)

 Brooklyn, N.Y., Bureau of Sewers records (ARC 235)